Seed Stratification Guide

 Stratification information for individual seed species that we sell is noted in the "Cultural Details" section on each species product page.
 The information is also available in the Seed Stratification & Propagation Guide PDF.

 Prairie Nursery seed is “dry stratified” prior to shipping to help break seed dormancy.

 Many prairie seeds germinate best when seeded in fall, in a dormant seeding.
 The exposure to cold, damp conditions over the winter is a nature's "moist stratification," and signals to the seed that it is time to germinate when the soil warms up in spring.
 Some wildflowers need this process, more than others.
-A moist stratification seed treatment is used to mimic the effects of winter on the seed.
+A moist stratification seed treatment is used to mimic the effect that winter bestows upon the seed.

 - Moist stratification is a process wherein the seed is mixed with moistened inert material (fresh sawdust, builder’s sand, vermiculite, peat moss or similar material) and stored cold for ten days to three months.

 - Planting the seed outside in the fall (direct seeding) achieves the same results as Moist Stratification.
 It is not necessary to use Moist Stratification pre-treatment for seed that is to be planted in the fall, as dormancy will be broken naturally in the soil over winter.